jorams/birch/README.md

     - `JOIN-EVENT`
     - `PART-EVENT`
     - `PART-EVENT`
-    - `KICK-EVENT` which adds a slot, accessed with `TARGET-OF`.
+    - `KICK-EVENT` which adds a slot, accessed with `TARGET`.
 It contains the nick of the person being kicked.

-    - `TOPIC-EVENT` which adds a slot, accessed with `NEW-TOPIC-OF`.
+    - `TOPIC-EVENT` which adds a slot, accessed with `NEW-TOPIC`.
 It contains the new topic of the channel.

 ## Commands

-- `(pass connection password)`
+- `(/pass connection password)`
-- `(nick connection nick)`
+- `(/nick connection nick)`
-- `(user connection username mode real-name)`
+- `(/user connection username mode real-name)`
-- `(join connection channel &optional key)`
+- `(/join connection channel &optional key)`
-- `(privmsg connection channel message)`
+- `(/privmsg connection channel message)`
-- `(invite connection nick channel)`
+- `(/invite connection nick channel)`
-- `(kick connection channel nick &optional message)`
+- `(/kick connection channel nick &optional message)`
-- `(part connection channel &optional message)`
+- `(/part connection channel &optional message)`
-- `(quit connection &optional message)`
+- `(/quit connection &optional message)`
-- `(pong connection server-1 &optional server-2)` You shouldn't need this, as Birch automatically responds to PING.
+- `(/pong connection server-1 &optional server-2)` You shouldn't need this, as Birch automatically responds to PING.

 ## Users and Channels

 Birch keeps track of users and channels for you.
 The default events call `MAKE-USER` and `MAKE-CHANNEL` on the appropriate parameters, turning them into `USER` and `CHANNEL` objects with appropriate slots.
-To get a list of all users in a channel, call `USERS-OF` on the channel object.
-Similarly, to get all channels a user is in (that we know of), call `CHANNELS-OF` on a user object.
+To get a list of all users in a channel, call `USERS` on the channel object.
+Similarly, to get all channels a user is in (that we know of), call `CHANNELS` on a user object.

 It is worth noting that `CONNECTION` is itself a subclass of `USER` and will appear in appear channel user lists.